mkirsch42/antitimer/README.md

 Changelog
 ------

+#### 0.2.0
+* Add support for LiveSplit and switching timers
+* Add support for not using a timer
+* Add configuration panel

 #### 0.1.2
 * Fixing error management during save reading.
 This problem could (and have) lead to a random reset. (reported by Murklan)